 The lands surrounding Santa Fe and the area known as the Galisteo Basin contain a rich cultural heritage of national significance.
 The first Spanish explorations in this area found thriving Pueblo Indian communities dating back to prehistoric times.
-Today, the ruins of these pueblos commemorate both the achievements of the ancestral Pueblo people and the events which shaped the early colonial history of New Mexico and the Southwest.
-Other important historical events which have left traces on this landscape include the development of the Camino Real, the Pueblo Revolt of 1680, the establishment of the Santa Fe Trail, a major Civil War battle, the coming of the railroads and the mining booms of the territorial period.
+Today, the ruins of these pueblos commemorate both the achievements of the ancestral Pueblo people and the events which shaped the early history of New Mexico and the Southwest.

 Lands to the north of Santa Fe are Pueblo Indian reservations, while the lands to the east and west are largely public lands managed by the BLM and the U.S. Forest Service.
-Portions of this land, such as the Pecos Wilderness and the La Cienega Area of Critical Environmental Concern (ACEC), have been set aside for special protection; other areas are managed under the principal of "multiple use" and other laws, such as the National Environmental Policy Act and the National Historic Preservation Act.
+Portions of this land, such as the Pecos Wilderness and the La Cienega Area of Critical Environmental Concern (ACEC), have been set aside for special protection; other areas are managed under the principle of "multiple use" and other laws, such as the National Historic Preservation Act.